IBM/node-odbc/README.md

 ### `.close(callback?)`

-Closes and open connection.
+Closes an open connection.
 Any transactions on the connection that have not been ended will be rolledback.

 #### Parameters:
 * **callback?**: The function called when `.close` has finished clsoing the connection.
 If no callback function is given, `.close` will return a native JavaScript `Promise`.
 Callback signature is: